- Family Law

 You do not need to be divorced to apply for a property settlement.
 However, you must commence Court proceedings for property settlement within 12 months of your divorce taking effect if you have not already resolved your division of property.

-For more information on this topic or to discuss next steps, please contact our office.
+For more information regarding divorce or to discuss next steps, please contact our office.
 We also offer a first free interview at no cost and no obligation.